WPRDC/data-guide/docs/PublishingCKAN.md

 ### Logging-in to CKAN

 To be able to publish a dataset, you must be logged in to the open data portal using your CKAN account.
+Your account must also be provided with editor or admin priveliges, as described below.
 To login, please visit the Regional Data Center's [login page] (https://data.wprdc.org/user/login).

 ### Accounts and Roles